LiskArchive/lips/proposals/lip-Introduce_cross-chain_update_mechanism.md

 If `params` contains a non-empty `certificate`, it is valid if:

-* `params.certificate` follows the schema defined in [LIP "Introduce a certificate generation mechanism"][certificate-generation-LIP].
+* `params.certificate` follows the schema defined in [LIP "Introduce a certificate generation mechanism"][research:certificate-generation].
 Again, we write `certificate` for the deserialized certificate.
 * `certificate.height` is greater than `sendingAccount.lastCertifiedHeight`.
 * `certificate.timestamp < timestamp`, where timestamp is the timestamp of the block including the CCU.
 * `certificate.signature` is a valid aggregate signature for the `sendingAccount.validators` property of the cross-chain account.
-This is done by verifying that the function below defined in the [LIP 0038][BLS-LIP-verifyWeightedAggSig] returns `VALID`.
+This is done by verifying that the function below defined in the [LIP 0038][lip-0038#verifyWeightedAggSig] returns `VALID`.

 ```python
 verifyWeightedAggSig(